-This perennial's bright flowers and foliage will add a burst of color to any shady spot in your garden.
+Use astible for its bright foliage and flowers that will add a burst of color to any shady spot in your garden.

-For gardeners who crave color but don’t have much sun, astilbes are a terrific choice.
+For gardeners who crave color but don’t have much sun, astilbe is a terrific choice.
 In spring and summer, these easy-to-grow perennials send up feathery plumes of white, red, lavender or pink flowers in low-light areas.

 But astilbes, which are also known as false spirea, meadowsweet and false goat’s beard, can take some sun, especially if you’re a gardener who lives in a cool, northern climate.
 Just be sure to keep your plants well watered, and be aware that full sun can scorch or burn the fern-like foliage.